-Our Common Shares are currently quoted on the CSE, XBFR and OTCQB Marketplace under the symbols "AGN", "AGWO" and "AGNPF", respectively.
+Our Common Shares are currently quoted on the CSE, XBFR and OTCQB Marketplace under the symbols "AGN", "AGW0" and "AGNPF", respectively.

-We intend on applying to have our Common Shares and Warrants issued in the offering listed on the Nasdaq Capital Market under the symbols "[•]" and "[•]", respectively.
-Our application might not be approved.
+We have applied to have our Common Shares and Warrants issued in the offering listed on the Nasdaq Capital Market under the symbols "AGNP" and "AGNPW", respectively, and we have recently received approval to list our Common Shares and Warrants on the Nasdaq Capital Market.
 There is no established public trading market for the Warrants included in the offering, and such a market might never develop.
 The successful listing of our Common Shares and Warrants on the Nasdaq Capital Market is a condition of this offering.